escapin/ElectionManager/README.md

 ## The Design

-The Election Manager provides a web interface allowing easy creations and management of customized elections powered by the sElect system (https://github.com/escapin/sElect.git) on a single server instance.
+The election manager provides a web interface allowing easy creations and management of customized elections powered by the sElect system (https://github.com/escapin/sElect.git) on a single server instance.

-The **Web Interface** displays a list of elections.
+The **web interface** displays a list of elections.
 Each election has an unique ID, a given title, and a starting/ending time.
 Moreover, each election is either *open* - the election is currently running and eligible voters can cast their votes -